Chapter 36

 Ivan, who had advanced a few steps with Körper, stopped when he noticed his son had fallen behind.

 He turned slightly and saw him: Kaep was walking a little slower, his eyes fixed on the monumental building rising before them.
-His small hand pointed upwards, as if still trying to comprehend the magnitude of what he was seeing.
+His small hand pointed upward, as if he was still trying to comprehend the magnitude of what he was seeing.

 Sil and Elara walked beside him, both observing calmly, letting the children enjoy the moment.

-Eli, with curiosity, tried to follow the direction Kaep was pointing, but soon got distracted seeing a group of men pass through the inner arch wearing uniforms of different colors hidden under their knee-length coats of the same style but black.
+Eli, curious, tried to follow the direction Kaep was pointing, but soon got distracted watching a group of men pass through the inner arch wearing uniforms of different colors hidden beneath knee-length black coats of the same style.

-The father smiled at that scene.
-There was something in his son's expression—that glint between curiosity and admiration—that reminded him of himself, the day he first set foot on that same ground.
+The father smiled at the scene.
+There was something in his son's expression—that gleam between curiosity and admiration—that reminded him of himself, the day he first set foot on that same ground.

 Then, Kaep raised his hand and waved it gently, signaling for him to come closer.